Charlie's Angels: Premise

 Their boss, Charlie Townsend, who nicknames them "Angels", is never viewed full face, but is often seen from the back, mostly in the company of beautiful women.
-As a former detective, Charlie made many enemies, therefore to protect the Angels, as well as his own identity, Charlie gives the Angels their assignments via a Western Electric speakerphone; he never meets them face to face (Bosley being the exception), which leads to recurring queries from the Angels as to when, or if, he will ever join them on an assignment.
+As a former detective, Charlie made many enemies.
+Therefore, to protect the Angels, as well as his own identity, Charlie gives the Angels their assignments via a speakerphone; he never meets them face to face (Bosley being the exception), which leads to recurring queries from the Angels as to when, or if, he will ever join them on an assignment.

 In season two, San Francisco police academy graduate Kris Munroe takes the place of her older sister, Jill, in the trio; in the fourth season, Tiffany Welles, a Boston police academy graduate, takes Sabrina's place; and in the fifth and final season, upon Tiffany's departure, Julie Rogers, a former New York model fills the void when she is granted a temporary private detective license.

 Charlie's Angels was generally formatted in the way of a procedural drama, much like the vast majority of other crime shows of the era.
 Many of the episodes follow a regular structure whereby a crime is committed, the 'Angels' are given the case details, and then they go undercover to solve the crime.
 Inevitably, the final scene takes place back at the Townsend office with Charlie offering his congratulations for a job well done.
 Most episodes have stand-alone plots and are usually not referenced in future episodes (for instance, in season 4's "Caged Angel", when Kris goes undercover at a women's prison, no mention is made of Kelly, Sabrina and Jill going undercover at a different prison in season 1's "Angels in Chains").